larryknaebelobsidian/kingdom/Proposition 190. Our views sustained by the addresses to the Seven Churches..md

 >p.
 381 Vol. 3 Prop.
 190 Obs.
 4 slightly reformatted

 ### The Church is a probationary and preparatory stage
->Indeed, these epistles if in agreement with the general analogy of the Word, must, of necessity, make the Church a probationary and preparatory stage, and must designate with special prominence the Second Advent, because then the glorious promises of God, covenanted and predicted, with be amply realized.
+>Indeed, these epistles if in agreement with the general analogy of the Word, must, of necessity, make the Church a probationary and preparatory stage, and must designate with special prominence the Second Advent, because then the glorious promises of God, covenanted and predicted, will be amply realized.
 >p.
 381 Vol. 3 Prop.
 190 Obs.
 4 note